awalrujaa/awalrujaa/README.md

-### Hi there 👋
+### Hi 👋
 - I am a ***Computer Engineer from Pulchowk Campus.***
-- I am highly interested in full stack web development and machine learning.
+- I am highly interested in backend development
+- 🔭 I’m currently working at Programiz as a Technical Content Writer.
+- Read my blogs:
+Everything You Need to Know About Python[https://programiz.pro/resources/everything-you-need-to-know-about-python/]

 <!--
 **awalrujaa/awalrujaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-
 - 🌱 I’m currently learning REACT :star_struck: I am fond of it.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...